 Dominion requires perception from above, not below.
 It requires alignment with intention, not instinct.

-This chapter confronts the reader with the reality that the natural mind, though functional, is not divine — and must be transcended.

 Chapter 6 — The Rational Mind

+This chapter guides you through the battle of internal awakening and the emergence of rational obedience.

 Divine Logic, Mental Advertence, and Internal Obedience

-The rational mind is the second ascension — the chamber where mental awakening begins.
-The rational mind exists between the spiritual and natural.
-As divine wisdom flows out of God to man, it is thus parted, like the river in Eden, into four heads.
-It enters the degrees of the mind, and wisdom formed in the degrees of the mind is apprehensible to man.
-Each stream of the river of Eden in essences represents a distinct form and activity of the divine wisdom as received into the finite mind.
+The Rational Mind is the second ascension — the chamber where mental awakening begins.
+The Rational Mind exists between the spiritual and natural.
+As Divine Wisdom flows out of God to man, it is thus parted, like the river in Eden, into four heads.
+It enters the degrees of the Mind, and wisdom formed in the degrees of the Mind is apprehensible to man.
+Each stream of the river of Eden, in essence, represents a distinct form and activity of the Divine Wisdom as received into the finite human mind.

-Here, the mind becomes aware of:
+Here, you become aware of

-spiritual signals
+spiritual signals,

-divine patterns
+divine patterns,

-internal impressions
+internal impressions, and

-higher logic
+higher logic.

 This is the realm of advertence — the first divine recognition, the moment the conscience awakens after being dormant.

 Advertence is not hearing God.
 It is recognizing the God who has always been speaking.
 The first mental advertence was mentioned in Genesis 12:1.
-What this essentially means is that this is the first recorded instance in the bible where a human mind consciously acknowledges and responds to the spirit of God direct communication.
+This is the first recorded instance in the Bible where a human mind consciously acknowledges and responds to the spirit of God with direct communication.

 This moment with Abraham sets a foundational precedent for how humanity will engage with divine revelation from a spiritual degree.
 Did you know that this is also why Abraham is referenced as the father of faith and a friend of God?

 Abraham was not searching for God; his conscience simply awakened.

-Advertence shifts the believer from:
+Advertence shifts the believer from

-instinct to intention
+instinct to intention,

-reaction to discernment
+reaction to discernment,

-emotion to internal obedience
+emotion to internal obedience, and

-ability to assignment
+ability to assignment.

-But the rational mind also brings conflict.
+But the Rational Mind also brings conflict.

 The soul resists new instructions.
 The ego fears displacement.
 Logic attempts to argue with revelation.
-This state reasoning is known as chemicalization (a mental state that is brought about by the "conflict" that arises only when an old state of consciousness encounters a high spiritual realization.)
-Note: An erroneous or negative belief system is disrupted whenever a new spiritual concept enters the mind.
+This state reasoning is known as chemicalization — a mental state that is brought about by the “conflict” that arises only when an old state of consciousness encounters a high spiritual realization.
+Note that an erroneous or negative belief system is disrupted whenever a new spiritual concept enters the human mind.

 The believer must learn obedience within — obedience not to doctrine, but to divine impression.

-This chapter guides the reader through the battle of internal awakening and the emergence of rational obedience.
+You’ll learn more about advertence in Chapter 9.

 Chapter 7 — The Celestial Mind

+This chapter reveals the dimension where affection aligns with heaven, and the soul takes on the fragrance of divine virtue.

 Heavenly Affection, Virtue Formation, and Spiritual Memory

-The celestial mind is the realm of purified affection — where the heart is reoriented toward Divine intention.
-The celestial mind is the stream for the will of the four parted streams from the river of Eden.
-This stream is called Pison (meaning literally, a change or extension) but spiritually the name stands for the operation of Divine wisdom upon the human will.
+The Celestial Mind is the realm of purified affection — where the heart is reoriented toward Divine Intention.
+The Celestial Mind is the stream for the will of the four parted streams from the river of Eden.
+This stream is called Pison (meaning literally, a change or extension).
+But spiritually, the name stands for the operation of Divine Wisdom upon the human will.

-As this operation continues the will undergoes continual changes in its quality – constant improvement by being lifted up.
-And as this is done, the Divine wisdom directs its affections in the performance of wide and extensive uses.
-This Pison – change and extension.
+As this operation continues, the will undergoes continual changes in its quality – constant improvement by being lifted up.
+And as this is done, the Divine Wisdom directs its affections in the performance of wide and extensive uses.

 This is not emotionalism; it is spiritual sensitivity.

-In the Celestial Mind:
+In the Celestial Mind, key transformations happen:

-emotion becomes aligned

-desire becomes purified

-virtue becomes formed

-motives become refined

-compassion becomes regulated

-spiritual memory becomes activated

-personality becomes spirituality
+Emotion aligns.

+Desire purifies.

+Virtue forms.

+Motives refine.

+Compassion regulates.

+Spiritual memory activates.

+Personality transforms to spirituality.

 Spiritual memory is the remembering of who you were in God before the world shaped who you became in the flesh.

-The Celestial Mind:
+The Celestial Mind

-chooses righteousness instinctively
+chooses righteousness instinctively,

-desires truth naturally
+desires truth naturally,

-rejects corruption internally
+rejects corruption internally, and

-responds to divine nudges without resistance
+responds to divine nudges without resistance.

-Here the believer begins to feel the Kingdom, not emotionally, but vibrationally — sensing spiritual reality with intuitive clarity.
+Here you begin to feel the Kingdom, not emotionally, but vibrationally — sensing spiritual reality with intuitive clarity.